-DePaul University College of Law > Academics > JD Programs > Certificates > Public Interest Law
+College of Law > Academics > JD Program > Certificate Programs > Public Interest Law

-Students must take at least one of the following courses:
+Students must satisfy both of the following experiences: